Kamapholoba/SAWeatherApp/app/src/main/java/za/co/README.md

 1. Clone this repository.
 2. Open it in Android Studio.
 3. Add your Firebase `google-services.json` file to the `app/` folder.
-4. Add your OpenWeather API key in `build.gradle`.
+4. Add your OpenWeather API key=“1c3b809a39f5e539cf830512e2683a"in `build.gradle`.
-5. Build and run the app on a real Android device.
+6. Build and run the app on a real Android device.

 ## 🧪 Release Notes
 - Added Firebase Authentication with Google Sign-In.